 *Your hands will get coated in resin at this point.
 You MUST use gloves made for chemical handling or kitchen cleaning gloves for this part.

-If your resin won’t quite stay put, as resin is known to do, you can add a layer of plastic wrap around the outside of your dips sheet: held in place with a rubber band.
-You’ll need to use plastic wrap that is at least two mil in thickness – I use cut up heavy-duty zip-top bags
+If your resin won’t quite stay put, as resin is known to do, you can add a layer of plastic wrap around the outside of your dipped sheet: held in place with a rubber band.
+You’ll need to use plastic wrap that is at least 2 mil in thickness (I use cut up heavy-duty zip-top bags).

-Allow to cure, then place splash base in Reservoir
+Allow Splashes to cure, then Create a Base in a Reservoir

 For this project I wanted to place the splashes so they looked like they were coming out of glasses, but the process will be exactly the same if you’re working with a model railroad waterfall or any other project where you’re making water look like it’s splashing from one place to another.